Gopalganj SC, Fakirerpool YMC post win in BCL - Sports - observerbd.com

 |

-In the day's second match, Fakirerpool Young Men's Club, came from behind, defeated NoFeL Sporting Club also by the same identical margin of 2-1 goals.
+In the day's second match, Fakirerpool Young Men's Club defeated Swadhinata Krira Sangha by 3-1 goals.

-In the proceeding, Kankar Biswas put NoFeL ahead in the 39th minute while after the breather Fakirerpool Young Men's Club staged a fight back through a suicidal goal as Rakib of NoFeL Sporting Club scored a own goal in the 51st minute of the match.
+In the proceeding, Musa, Irfan and Shanto scored one goal each for the winners' in the 36th, 39th and 44th minutes respectively, while Rasedul netted the lone goal for the losers' in the 50th minute of the match from a penalty.
+BSS

-Tarikul sealed the victory scoring the second goal for Fakirerpool Young Men's Club in the 81st minute of the match. �BSS